elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-key-personality-traits-of-an-infp-and-how-do-they-manifest-in-their-behavior.md

 seo:
   title: QuickTakes | Psychology
   page_description: >-
-    The INFP personality type, known as 'The Peacekeeper,' showcases key traits such as introversion, intuition, feeling, and perceiving, impacting their behavior in areas like altruism, creativity, and emotional sensitivity.
+    This content explores the INFP personality type, known as 'The Peacekeeper', detailing their key traits such as introversion, intuition, feeling, and perceiving.
+It discusses how these traits manifest in altruism, creativity, deep relationships, self-reflection, conflict avoidance, and emotional sensitivity.
   page_keywords: >-
-    INFP, personality traits, introversion, intuition, feeling, perceiving, altruism, idealism, creative expression, deep relationships, self-reflection, conflict avoidance, emotional sensitivity
+    INFP, personality traits, Peacekeeper, introversion, intuition, feeling, perceiving, altruism, idealism, creative expression, deep relationships, self-reflection, conflict avoidance, emotional sensitivity
 author: QuickTakes
 question: >-
     What are the key personality traits of an INFP, and how do they manifest in their behavior?